NGWPC/autoeval-jobs/interfaces/job_conventions.md

 ### names and abbreviations

 * If an argument is a path then full argument name should have “path” at the end.
-* If two or more jobs accept the same argument then the argument name and abbreviation should be the same accross all the jobs.
+* If two or more jobs accept the same argument then the argument name and abbreviation should be the same across all the jobs.
 * If an argument has the same name across jobs then it should also have the same abbreviation.

 ### Region tags

 One of the arguments for all jobs must be “–region_tag”.
 This is so that the logs for a specific region and job can more easily be aggregated.
-During testing it is fine to just asign a tag of "test" or similar to the run.
+During testing it is fine to just assign a tag of "test" or similar to the run.

 ## Logging